How to Prove You Are Separated in North Carolina

 These statutes mean that court documents do not need to be filed, nor does a separation agreement need to be drawn up, before what most people commonly call a legal separation can occur for a married couple.
 A married couple is considered to be separated in the eyes of the law from the moment one or both spouses move into a different house or residence with the intention of permanently living apart and ultimately getting divorced.
 A married couple cannot live in the same house if they want to be legally separated.
 North Carolina law refers to separation, but not to legal separation.
 When a person says that they want a legal separation, it is important to determine what the goal or need is, if any, beyond merely separating physically.

 As soon as a married couple reconciles their differences and either moves back in together or makes the decision to no longer live separately apart, the clock stops on the one-year period.
-A lot more must take place for a separated couple who engages in isolated sexual acts to be considered to have reconciled their martial relations.
+A lot more must take place for a separated couple who engages in isolated sexual acts to be considered to have reconciled their marital relations.

 How to Prove You Are Separated in North Carolina